Aseptic Meningitis

 What is aseptic meningitis?

-What causes aseptic meningitis?
+What are the common causes of aseptic meningitis?

-What are the symptoms of aseptic meningitis?
+What are the typical symptoms of aseptic meningitis?

 Headache, fever, stiff neck, nausea, vomiting, and sensitivity to light.